 40 OCBA member breweries are now offering home delivery services.
 While most are limited to a specific delivery radius, breweries offering this service are located in 17 Ohio counties.
 Several more have stated that they will announce home delivery options in the coming days.

 A handful of breweries have begun shipping beer direct to Ohio consumers.
 BrewDog USA, based in Canal Winchester, had a beer shipping program in place prior to the coronavirus outbreak.
 Cincinnati’s Listermann Brewing rolled out their direct shipping program this week; Urban Artifact from Cincinnati and Little Fish Brewing from Athens announced plans to begin beer shipping soon as well.

 “The craft brewing industry was built on innovation,” said Mary MacDonald, OCBA’s executive director.
 “Breweries are leading by example by taking measures to promote social distancing to slow the spread of the virus.
 The effects of the state ordered closures will hit small businesses disproportionately harder, so we’re asking people to support independent breweries now so our industry will come back as strong as ever once this crisis passes.”

-The list of OCBA member breweries offering carry out, delivery and direct shipping is available for download below.
-We will update this list as new announcements are made.
 If you are a representative of one of these breweries and your listed information needs to be updated, please email firstname.lastname@example.org